bhawes24/Accent-Project/README.md

 ## Data and Acknowledgments
 Data for this project can be found here: https://www.kaggle.com/datasets/rtatman/speech-accent-archive/data.
 Weinberger, S. (2013).
 Speech accent archive.
 George Mason University.
-This project was done as part of CS5841 (Machine Learning) at Michigan Technological University in collaboration with Sandeep Chilukuri and Brian Conn.
+This project was done as part of CS5841 (Machine Learning) during the Spring 2024 semester at Michigan Technological University in collaboration with Sandeep Chilukuri and Brian Conn.
+A PDF of the final poster presentation is included in the files.